A common question that we get asked while travelling is “how do you afford to travel for so long?” and “how do you work while travelling?”.

 - Dropbox – For an in the cloud backup of client photos and photos.

 - Skype – I don’t give out my cell phone number because it rarely is in service so I use Skype to call my clients.
 It works anywhere with WiFi.

-- Gmail – I use Gmail Apps for my email provider and I have a permanent auto responder letting clients know that I am traveling while working and that my clients take my full priority – which they do – as they are the ones funding my travels!
+- Gmail – I use Gmail Apps for my email provider and I have a permanent auto-responder letting clients know that I am travelling while working and that my clients take my full priority – which they do – as they are the ones funding my travels!

 - iPhone – I’m always connected to social media and my email, as this way so I can maintain my steady inflow of clients and an online presence.

-For further info, see this post on how to be a successful freelancer while traveling.
+For further info, see this post on how to be a successful freelancer while travelling.